wp-plugins/quietly/readme.txt

 2. Simply copy the url of the Quietly list you want to embed and paste it into your post editor.

 == Changelog ==

+= 1.2 =
+* Added the option to automatically insert list description to post excerpts that only have a Quietly slideshow as the content

 = 1.1 =
 * Added Quietly oEmbed support